 If you’re looking to protect the rear of a larger vehicle, you’ll need 3 heads.
 The way to do 3 heads in the rear is to have two normal heads and one Tx head.
 You can’t do 3 normal heads in the rear.

 If you need to order more heads, I recommend doing so before you start taking off your bumper, running the wires, etc. It’s much easier to do everything all at once.
 You can purchase more heads here.

 The ALP’s control box has ports for 3 heads up front.
 If you’re running only 2 heads up front, make sure you’re using only ports F1 & F2.
 Don’t plug either head into the F3 port.

-If you run 3 heads up front, the center head MUST be plugged into the F2 port of the CPU.
+If you run 3 heads up front, the center head (normal or rear) MUST be plugged into the F2 port of the CPU.
+If you’re using a Tx head, the Tx head will be used in place of the normal center head.
 It doesn’t matter if the left or right head is in F1 or F3, but the center head must be plugged into the F2 port in order to jam those VPR guns properly.

 Do you need protection in the rear?
 Some places shoot only the front, some places shoot both front and rear.
 In other places they shoot only in the rear.
 There isn’t really a comprehensive list of what’s in use where.
 However, most places around the US focus on the front and it’s for that reason that front protection is considered standard and rear is generally considered extra for complete protection.

 If you can afford it, I’d recommend front and rear for full protection.
 It’s a few hundred dollars more for the heads plus a more involved install, but should you encounter rear laser, you’re going to be glad you protected your rear. 😉